junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean can't say anything.
 Eyes red, bloody and glassy, looking straight at the burning flame with fabrics of the coat flying in the air.

-He stood right here watching Cas's body burning like this, three years ago, believing that would be the end of Cas.
-And then, he came back.
-So maybe this time, luck can be on their side too?
+He remembers standing right here watching Cas's body burning like this, three years ago, watching the body wrapped by the white curtain turning into chars, believing that would be the end of Cas.
+The pain almost destroyed him back then.
+He doesn't know how he survived that -- or maybe he wouldn't have, if Cas didn't come back.
+But he did, Cas came back.
+So maybe this time, luck can be on their side again?
 With some miracle and the new God on their side?

 Dean's knees give way.
 Jack startled.
 "Dean!"